babou212/Library-management-app/README.md

 ## Features

-- Ability to add users
+- Ability to add/ view users details
+- Ability to view all loans
 - Ability to renew/ return loans and create new loans using userId and itemId's
-- Ability to add new items and delete items
+- Ability to add new items and delete items if they are not cuurently being loaned

 ## Versions